GoogleChrome/web.dev/src/site/content/en/blog/local-fonts/index.md

 ### Transparency

-The fact whether a site has been granted access to the user's local fonts will be visible in the *site information* sheet.
+Whether a site has been granted access to the user's local fonts will be visible in the *site information* sheet.

 ### Permission persistence